-DMMA has delegated its quality oversight responsibilities for DSHP, DSHP Plus and CHIPfunded programs, including waivers and managed care programs, to the MMDS Leadership Team.
-DMMA will assure that it maintains administrative authority and implements DSHP-Plus in such a way that the waiver assurances and other program requirements currently part of the 1915 ( c) waiver programs are met, either by the State or by the MCOs through specific contract provisions, including:
+DMMA has delegated its quality oversight responsibilities for DSHP, DSHP Plus, CHIP-funded programs, including waivers and managed care programs, to the MMDS Leadership Team.
+DMMA has delegated its direct quality oversight for the Medicaid PROMISE program to DSAMH.
+DMMA will assure that it maintains administrative authority and implements DSHP-Plus and the Medicaid portion of the PROMISE programs in such a way that the waiver assurances and other program requirements currently part of the 1915 ( c) waiver and 1115 demonstration programs are met, either by the State, DSAMH or by the MCOs through specific contract provisions, including: